isaactu2/25-Radical-Accessibility/README.md

 - Share design logic transparently for iteration and critique
 - Encourage collaborative design learning between studios and disciplines

-While the **Three-Rectangle Gable House Prototypes** are the current focus, the repository is meant to grow into a **hub for accessibility-driven design scripts** for future projects.
+While initiating the  iterative processes for **Three-Rectangle Gable House Prototypes**, the repository is meant to grow into a **hub for accessibility-driven design scripts** for future projects.

 ---